Published March 8th, 2017 by Nicholas McCullum

 Hormel Foods is currently a buy, and its new shareholders can expect to be able to hold the stock for a long, long time.

-Each of the companies outlined in this article have remarkable track records of operational growth.
+Each of the companies outlined in this article have remarkable track records of operational growth and longevity.
 Moreover, two of these companies (Hormel and Johnson & Johnson) ranked in the Top 10 in March’s edition of the Sure Dividend Newsletter.